 Spring 2021 will welcome a new riverside cultural hub, in the central location of London’s Royal Borough of Greenwich, Woolwich Works.
 Bringing life to a restored collection of industrial buildings, it will become home to large-scale performance and events areas, while sharing space with both local and internationally-known creative companies, including a residency of the National Youth Jazz Orchestra, Woolwich Contemporary Print Fair and Chineke!

 Illuminating the River Thames

 Also lighting up Britain in spring 2021 will be the Illuminated River project, which is transforming some of London’s iconic bridges.
-The ambitious art commission aims to add gloriously colourful lighting to the cities bridges, with displays along Blackfriars Bridge, Waterloo Bridge, the Golden Jubilee Footbridges, Westminster Bridge and Lambeth Bridge all due to completed in the spring – adding a brand new dimension to an already iconic riverside walk in the capital.
+The ambitious art commission aims to add gloriously colourful lighting to five more of the city's bridges, with displays along Blackfriars Bridge, Waterloo Bridge, Golden Jubilee, Westminster Bridge and Lambeth Bridge all due to completed in the spring – adding a brand new dimension to an already iconic riverside walk in the capital.

 Art on the Estuary